Lunar Time in General Relativity: Physical Model of the Time Comparison of Atomic Clocks on Earth and Moon

 TCG represents the coordinate time of the local Geocentric Celestial Reference System (GCRS) and TCL represents the coordinate time of the local Lunar Celestial Reference System (LCRS).
 Neither TCG nor TCL are the proper times measured by real clocks.
-Nonetheless, the GCRS and LCRS are mathematically constructed in such a way that the proper time measured by the E-clock is very close to TCG while the proper time measured by the L-clock differs insignificantly from TCL.
+Nonetheless, the GCRS and LCRS are mathematically constructed such that the proper time measured by the E-clock {at any geographic position on the Earth differs from TCG solely by a constant rate of approximately $60$ $\mu$s/day, while the proper time measured by the L-clock at any selenographic position on the Moon differs from TCL by a constant rate of approximately $2.7$ $\mu$s/day.
+The proof of this statement is given below and summarized in the form of Eqs. \eqref{a91a} - \eqref{11b}, \eqref{a8b} and \eqref{a8a}.}